vuelidate/vuelidate/packages/docs/src/validators.md

 # Validators

 _Vuelidate 2_ does not bundle any validators, however it exposes them via a secondary package `@vuelidate/validators`.
-It consists of a set of validators and helpers, that you can just require and use, but it doesn't end there.
-All of those are just simple predicates - functions of data into `boolean`, which denotes if data is valid.
-You can easily write your own or use any function in this shape from any library you already have.
+It consists of a set of validators and helpers, that you can just import and use.

-This documentation presents every builtin validator with short description and presents an example custom validator implementation to help understand them and writing your own as easy as possible.

 ## Using Builtin validators